shervinafshar/Persian-HIG/PersianHIG_EN_Main4_Chapter2.md

 The semantic encoding of Unicode does not mix well with GUI way of doing things.
 As we know, graphical user interfaces rely on visual communication and direct manipulation of visual elements.
 The fact that current text editing solutions rely on Unicode model instead of a more visual-friendly approach, is currently causing confusing and unpredictable behavior such as jumpy text cursor or dual cursors.

-2.  **Do not directly map Unicode bi-directional concepts and model to the design of GUI applications.**
+**Guideline 2: Do not directly map Unicode bi-directional concepts and model to the design of GUI applications.**

 **The software should use a consistent and easily predictable visual model when dealing with bi-directionality.**

-2.  **Free User’s Minds for Productive Tasks**
+**Principle 2.
+Free User’s Minds for Productive Tasks**

 We use computers to free ourselves from engaging our mind in none-creative, repetitive and boring chores.
 One of the ways that we can improve our productivity and free our mind to concentrate on important things is by learning basic skills and performing them sub-consciously.
 Well designed software reduces the burden on users and lets the user gain productivity by helping the user apply existing skills and learn new skills quickly and efficiently.